pachyderm/docs-content/latest/prepare-data/datum-batching.md

 ### Via PachCTL

 1. Define your user code and build a docker image.
-2. Create your repo.
+2. Create a repo (e.g., `pachctl create repo repoName`).
-3. Define your pipeline spec.
+3. Define a pipeline spec in YAML or JSON that references your Docker image and repo.
 4. Add the following to the `transform` section of your pipeline spec:
    - `datum_batching: true`
    - `cmd` should be a bash script that calls `pachctl next datum` and then runs your user code.